Notifications

 • Individual Users (select users by name/email)

-Every user recipient will receive a personalised user list based on users for which they have access to.
-Admins will see all users.
-Non-admins will only see themselves.
+Every user recipient will receive a personalised writeup list based on writeups for which they have access to.
+Admins will see all writeups.
+Non-admins will only see writeups based on the libraries which they have access to.

 Subject